-Family therapists use the term “family” to describe active long term relationships between people who consider themselves as such, irrelevant as to whether related by blood or not.
+Family therapists work with anyone who have active long term relationships as a unit, whether related by blood or not.
 As well as parents and children of all ages, they may work with grandparents, siblings, uncles and aunts, cousins, friends, carers and other professionals – whoever people identify as important to their lives.
 They may see children and adults individually and/or in groups.
+After all parties have attended their initial individual intake appointments a decision will be made about who to invite to the first session; this can be everyone and the family members’ perspectives will also be taken into account.
+It is not assumed that all of those attending the first session will come to all of the subsequent meetings.

-Our therapists are bound by a duty of confidentiality, unless circumstances suggest that the issues being discussed may pose a risk to clients or the wider community.
-Such issues include domestic abuse, child protection, money laundering and terrorism.
+Yes, unless circumstances suggest that the issues being discussed may pose a risk to children, clients or the wider community.
 In all circumstances, care is taken to protect confidentiality and no disclosure will be made without discussing the issues first, unless there is an urgent risk of harm.

 The service was hugely helpful and really benefited our family at a time of distress and anxiety in our lives.